Hiking is for those people who dare to be adventurous.

 To clean the boots, you need to wash the outer part and soles.
 Some baking soda or vinegar mixture is helpful to soak the shoes.

-If you want to know how to clean smelly hiking boots with the detailed procedure, follow the article until the end.
+Follow the article until the end if you want to know how to clean smelly hiking boots with the detailed procedure.

 Is Cleaning Your Boots Necessary?